volcaniqueo/QuickSort_Pivoting_Strategy_Analysis/README.md

 2) 'IntType' : '1' (Each element of the list is an integer between 1 and 10 * n, chosen randomly.)
 '2' (Each element of the list is an integer between 1 and 0.75 * n, chosen randomly.)
 '3' (Each element of the list is an integer between 1 and 0.25 * n, chosen randomly.)
 '4' (All the elements are integer 1.)
 3) 'n' : The number of elements in the array.

-Then, one can run the code with:
+Then, one can run the code with (All .py files in the codes_volcaniqueo should be in the same directory.):

 ```python3 tester.py```